PSCE – January 2017

 Outlook

-A third scenario, fueled by the British exit from the European Union leads to worldwide economic weakness and monetary easing in the UK and Japan.
+A third scenario, fueled by a breakdown in the European Union, leads to worldwide economic weakness and monetary easing from the major central banks.
 Looser monetary policy leads to fund flows into EM nations including South Africa lending support to the Rand and allowing the SARB to focus on stimulating the South African economy.
-The SARB cuts rates on two occasions during 2017.
+The SARB will likely cut by 50 basis points in late 2017 in this scenario.

 1